 Tips about using WordPress categories

 The blog Categories are the main topics that help the Google algorithm to crawl and index your content better.
 But also, it helps the other search engines and people to find your posts easier.
-The good way to do that is to add your blog categories in your main menu.
+A good way to do that is to add your blog categories to your main menu.
 That’s great and helpful for your readers and all.

 In the meantime, never add your category links in the footer and the main menu together.
 That never help in any form, the footer can be used to add extra links, like the support, or the contact page.
 But, it’s not a good idea to add your main topics in the footer.